Tarostar/2DGame/README.md

 # Level 2

-No spoilers here, but basically you need to warp yourself and then return out where you came from and back down to the beginning.
+Small spoilers here, but basically you need to warp yourself and then return out where you came from and back down to the beginning.

 # Level 3